Toronto WSIB Claim Denials and Appeals Lawyers

 The adjudicator responding to your appeal will review all new evidence you have submitted and decide to either:

 Preparing your Appeal Readiness Form (mailed to you upon request) with appropriate evidence and documentation can be imperative to the success of your case.
-An experienced WSIB appeal lawyer will be able to advise you on what documentation will be most helpful and how the adjudicator might respond to your appeal.
+A Toronto WSIB appeal lawyer will be able to advise you on what documentation will be most helpful and how the adjudicator might respond to your appeal.

 3. Workplace Safety and Insurance Appeals Tribunal (WSIAT)

 The WSIB must comply with the final ruling delivered by the WSIAT.
 It is important to note that a court will only intervene through judicial review if the WSIAT/WSIB decision is deemed “patently unreasonable”.
-A WSIB lawyer will be able to help you prepare for your WSIAT hearing and prepare evidence to support your case.
+A WSIB denial and appeal lawyer in Toronto will be able to help you prepare for your WSIAT hearing and prepare evidence to support your case.
 If the decision you receive IS patently unreasonable, your lawyer can represent you in court.

 The process of appealing a WSIB decision may range from a few months to several years.
 This will depend on the stage at which your appeal is taking place.
 In addition, delays due to backlogs can make the process lengthier and more frustrating for injured workers.